ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 Not all options are mandatory, some also only override existing default values.

-Together a Snort rule outline is:
+A Snort rule's outline is as follows:

 ```
 [action][protocol][sourceIP][sourceport] -> [destIP][destport] ( [Rule options] )